illioe/CourtCounter/README.md

 # CourtCounter
-Counts the score of a Basketball game
+App that counts the score of a Basketball game (made on Java and Android Studio)